omckenn37/EG4_Trebuchet/README.md

 The axle cap allows the 20x20mm extrusion to rotate freely inside the main swivel bearings.
 The piece connects to the extrusion with one screw and essentially converts the cube shape of the beam into a circular shape that fits into the bearing, allowing the beam to rotate inside the bearing.

 #### Full Trebuchet Body

+The final CAD assembly of the trebuchet combines all of the listed components into one seamless assembly.
+The counterweight and payload pouch are not included in the CAD as they are very difficult to model, but they would connect to either end of the central beam.

 ---